kyppen/PG3402-Mikrotjenester-dragepust/README.md

   between my favourite characters (Done)

-* As a user I can interact with their existing character, adding items, health etc., so that I can keep updating the character (Done)
+* As a user I can interact with their existing character, adding itemset, health etc., so that I can keep updating the character (Done)

 ### User Stories from Eksamen
 In addition, we added the following user stories based on feedback from the arbeidskrav:

 * As a user I can create a campaign using the campaign generator, so that I can play with keep track of my players(Done)

 * As a user I can join an existing campaign, so that I can play with my party(Done)

 Architecture diagram from arbeidskrav
 ![Arbeidskrav Arkitektur](Docs/ArbeidskravArkitektur.PNG)